ScribesZone/ScribesTools/docs/github/index.rst

 Overview
 --------

-It is important to clearly distinguish right from the beginning Git and GitHub.
+It is important to clearly distinguish right from the beginning Git_ and GitHub_.
-Git is a general tool for versioning like SVN.
+Git_ is a general tool for versioning like SVN_.
 GitHub is a hosting service based on Git and also a particular tool (the GitHub client) that can be installed on your machine.